 However, there are a lot of people wondering what they should do if given a choice.
 This goes back to your personal circumstances, opportunities, cash flow needs, and other considerations.
 Instead of a set of rules to go by, below are a set of questions you should ask yourself:

 1. How much money do I get if I sell my terminal leave?

 Run the numbers, just like above, based on the amount of leave you have accumulated (don’t forget the taxes).
-If it’s significant ($10,000 or more), you may also want to see if this puts you into a higher tax bracket (i.e. in example 1, Sgt X could easily break through the 15% tax bracket which tops out at $37,650 for single filers).
-If this seems difficult, you might want to talk with an accountant.
+If it’s significant ($10,000 or more), you may also want to see if this puts you into a higher tax bracket (i.e., in example 1, Sgt X could easily break through the 15% tax bracket, which tops out at $37,650 for single filers).
+If this seems complicated, you might want to talk with an accountant.
 Your goal here is to get a number.
 That’s it.

-Keep in mind that when you sell leave you only get the value from your base pay.
+Remember that you only get the value from your base pay when you sell leave.
 You do not receive additional pay or allowances such as Basic Allowance for Subsistence (BAS) or Basic Allowance for Housing (BAH).

 2. What are my available options?

 You could be comparing your number to another job, school, or opportunity that may require you to start before you’re officially out.
 Or, perhaps you already have a job lined up, and would like the additional time to spend with friends and family before you start.
 Whatever it is, you should think about what option B (as well as options C or D) look like.